akeneo/pim-helpcenter/content/md/imports-exports/tailored-export.md

 ## Selection

 Select the format of the value you want to export.
-For instance, you can select the label or the code, the separator and more...
-This operation will allow you to decide exactly what product information you want to export, for each source.
+For instance, you can select the label or the code, the separator, etc. This operation will allow you to decide exactly what product information you want to export, for each source.
 ![Selection](../img/TailoredExport_Operation_Selection.png)

 # Duplicate a tailored product export profile